Private equity pours money into India primary healthcare

 As a result, healthcare has been a rare bright spot for private equity in India, where overall investment fell 17 percent this year to about to $3.3 billion.

-"From small hospital chains and specialized treatment facilities, we are witnessing increased institutionalized activity, which could attract a lot of institutional investment interest," said Vishakha Mulye, CEO of ICICI Venture, the private equity arm of ICICI Bank Ltd.
+"From small hospital chains and specialized treatment facilities, we are witnessing increased institutionalized activity, which could attract a lot of institutional investment interest," said Vishakha Mulye, CEO of ICICI Venture, the private equity arm of ICICI Bank Ltd (ICBK.NS).

 Last year, Mulye's fund sold its stake in diagnostic chain Metropolis Healthcare to Warburg Pincus for 3.92 billion rupees ($72 million), a 10-fold return on its 350-million-rupee investment in 2006.